FreeSlave/desktopfile/README.md

 ### Desktop util

-Utility that can parse and execute .desktop files.
+Utility that can parse, execute and rewrites .desktop files.
 This will start vlc with the first parameter set to ~/Music:

     dub run desktopfile:desktoputil -- exec /usr/share/applications/vlc.desktop ~/Music